Economics of bitcoin: General use

 According to research produced by Cambridge University in 2017, there are between 2.9 million and 5.8 million unique users actively using a cryptocurrency wallet, most of them using bitcoin.
 The number of active users has grown significantly since 2013 (there were 0.3 to 1.3 million unique users at the time).

+According to a 2024 survey by Gemini, more than one-fifth of Americans own cryptocurrency.
+People who own cryptocurrency tend to be young, racially diverse, and see cryptocurrency as a way to gain more freedom over their financial lives.

+A 2024 survey from the Pew Research Center found that 17% of American adults have invested in, traded or used a cryptocurrency.

+As of 2025, Pakistan has 15-20 million crypto users, according to country's officials.

 Buying and selling

 Bitcoins can be bought and sold both on- and offline.
 Participants in online exchanges offer bitcoin buy and sell bids.
 Using an online exchange to obtain bitcoins entails some risk, and, according to a study published in April 2013, 45% of exchanges fail and take client bitcoins with them.
 Exchanges have since implemented measures to provide proof of reserves in an effort to convey transparency to users.
 Offline, bitcoins may be purchased directly from an individual or at a bitcoin ATM.
 Bitcoin machines are not however traditional ATMs.
 Bitcoin kiosks are machines connected to the Internet, allowing the insertion of cash in exchange for bitcoins.
 Bitcoin kiosks do not connect to a bank and may also charge transaction fees as high as 7% and exchange rates US$50 over rates from elsewhere.

 As of 2016 it was estimated there were over 800 bitcoin ATMs operating globally, the majority (500+) being in the United States.